 - If possible, we will answer you right away.
-If you call us with a complaint, we may be able to give you an answer on the same phone call.
-If your health condition requires us to answer quickly, we will do that. - Most complaints are answered within 30 calendar days.
+If you call us with a complaint, we may be able to give you an answer on the same phone call. - Most complaints are answered within 30 calendar days.
 If we need more information and the delay is in your best interest or if you ask for more time, we can take up to 14 more calendar days (44 calendar days total) to answer your complaint.
-If we decide to take extra days, we will tell you in writing. - If we do not agree with some or all of your complaint or don't take responsibility for the problem you are complaining about, we will let you know.
-Our response will include our reasons for this answer.
-We must respond whether we agree with the complaint or not.
+If we decide to take extra days, we will tell you in writing.